 I initially tried going without powder to see how the foundation would fare on its own, but by midday, I was very, very shiny and in dire need of some powder.

 Even if you don't have oily skin, this foundation needs to be set.
-Not because it's shiny – as mentioned, it actually has a relatively matte finish.
+Not because it's shiny, but as mentioned, it actually has a relatively matte finish.
 The reason is, this foundation does not set on its own.

-No joke.
-This foundation ended up all over my earrings and headphones.
-To be fair, I used about five pumps of this product, which is a lot.
+No joke, this foundation ended up all over my earrings and headphones.
+To be fair, I used about 5 pumps of this product, which is a lot.
 So, the transfer could be due to how much I used.
 In any case, there was a remarkable amount of product transfer, especially on the cord of my headphones.
 So I touched up my cheeks and applied powder.

 20 minutes post-application no powder vs 6 hours post-application with powder